hasura/ndc-bigquery/readme.md

 	 | jq
    ```

+Among the docker containers is a Jaeger instance for tracing/debugging, accessible at http://127.0.0.1:4002.

 ## General structure

 The turn a request into a query and run it work lives in [crates/query-engine/](crates/query-engine/).